Capm96/Blog/content/blog/days.md

 With the commotion caused by the explosion, the Archduke was hurried along to the Town Hall, where he met with Sarajevo’s mayor.
 Enraged, he was quoted to have claimed: *“I come here as your guest and your people greet me with bombs!”*.
 Nonetheless, his wife was able to calm him down, and the Archduke decided to go to the city hospital and visit the wounded from the blast.

-General Oskar Potiorek, an Austrian-Hungarian army officer who was at the time the governor of Bosnia & Herzegovina, and who was also travelling with the Archduke and his wife in the vehicle when they were attacked, suggested that they go to the hospital through Appel Quay again, citing that an alternative route might be too dangerous.
+General Oskar Potiorek, an Austrian-Hungarian army officer who was at the time the governor of Bosnia & Herzegovina, and who was also traveling with the Archduke and his wife in the vehicle when they were attacked, suggested that they go to the hospital through Appel Quay again, claiming that an alternative route might be too dangerous.

 This was because, despite the attacks in Appel Quay, alternative streets were not prepared in advance for the arrival of the Archduke, and it would be difficult to get through the civilians, while also making the Archduke more vulnerable due to the proximity to other people.